jbouder/vite-coding/README.md

 # Update Content
-Remove the cards and their content from the home and about us pages Replace the content on the about us page with content about how we love to vibe code
+Remove the cards and their content from the home and about us pages

+Replace the content on the about us page with content about how we love to vibe code

 # Update Styling
-Update to justify the main content to the top, instead of the middle Add a scrolling marquee to the homepage that says Under Construction Update the main content area with a background of pixelated repeating stars
+Update to justify the main content to the top, instead of the middle

+Add a scrolling marquee to the homepage that says Under Construction

+Update the app with a dark mode theme

+# Bonus
+Add Vitest to the app and add unit tests for 80% coverage

+Replace MUI with AntD and update all applicable components and styling

+Add Playwright to the app and add a basic test for loading the homepage, navigating to the about us page, and verifying content
 ```